How to Grow Paperwhite Narcissus Bulbs Indoors

 As the plants grow, rotate the container to prevent them from leaning toward the light.
 Keep the soil consistently moist, but not soggy.

 Paperwhites will bloom in about two to four weeks.
 Once the plants begin to bloom, the floral display typically lasts one to two weeks.
 For longest bloom, keep the soil moist and move the pot out of direct sun.

-Paperwhite bulbs will not bloom again after pot-forcing and can be discarded after flowering.
+Paperwhite bulbs will not bloom again after pot-forcing and can be composted after flowering.

 Share this Article:

 Get the Dirt